CUAir/DistributedSystemsDocs/docs/cameraserver.rst

 .. contents::

-This section provides the use and design of the distributed systems camera server.
+This section provides the use and specifications of the distributed systems camera server.

 Overview
 ----------------

-The camera server is designed to capture images and manage camera settings.
+The CUAir camera server is designed to capture images and manage camera settings.
 Image transferring is handled by the camera server posting the ground server with an image.

-**Full documentation of the 2016-2017 Ground Server API can be found** `here <http://docs.cuair20162017cameraserverapi.apiary.io/>`_.
+**Full documentation of the 2016-2017 Camera Server API can be found** `here <http://docs.cuair20162017cameraserverapi.apiary.io/>`_.

-The CUAir camera server is built using the NodeJS web framework.
+The camera server is built using the NodeJS web framework.
 The camera that will be used for the 2017 SUAS Competition is the `Z-Cam <http://z-cam.com/>`_.

 Installation for Development
 ----------------------------